Celebrating the year’s achievements and enjoying gatherings of family and friends is a major part of the festive season.

 - ask to turn the music down during meals

 - if you know one ear hears better, position yourself so your better ear faces the majority of the conversation

 - if you’re chatting one-on-one, suggest taking the conversation to a quieter spot (eg. go for a walk outside) so you can hear easier and better

 If you have hearing aids – wear them!
 Many modern devices contain features and settings that reduce background noise.
 Our Audiologist will be more than happy to discuss the capabilities of your device, as well as other communication strategies with you.

 If you believe you may have a hearing issue, and haven’t yet seen an Audiologist, contact us to arrange a hearing test.
-Hearing tests are non-invasive and pain-free and, after the test, you are free to consider your options.
+Hearing tests are non-invasive, pain-free and empower you to understand your hearing loss and consider your options.

-And finally, make sure that your communication expectations are realistic (even people without hearing loss miss parts of conversations) and remember to relax and enjoy yourself.
+And finally, make sure that your communication expectations are realistic (even people without hearing loss miss parts of conversations, especially in background noise) and remember to relax and enjoy yourself!